SaiKrishnaPuppala/TicTacToeGame/README.md

 # TicTacToeGame
-I developed this ticTacToe game after core, At this stage i am learning about the different libraries available for java.
+I developed this ticTacToe game after core java, At this stage i am learning about the different libraries available for java.